lostjared/SuperMasterKong/README.md

 # SuperMasterKong
 Port of a video game I wrote in my early twenties.
+Tried to clean the code up a bit, but this was written before I was more familiar with C++ so take it with a grain of salt.

 Build and run the game: